ECH-CHADLI/react_cities/README.md

 ## authContext Functions: Register, Login, Logout

-An example of the login function, we utilized axios for communication with back (default axios url: http://localhost:8000/api/):
+An example of the login function, we utilized axios for communication with the backend api (default axios url: http://localhost:8000/api/):

 ![Login](https://github.com/ECH-CHADLI/react_cities/assets/118133139/510a5412-0145-4155-8979-cfa568228f66)